 ALSO READIDFC Bank, Shriram Capital plan mega merger, talks to begin next week IDFC-Shriram merger under regulatory scanner over share price hike Piramal Enterprises' bets on Shriram group pay off Analysts don't see much value in IDFC Bank-Shriram merger IDFC-Shriram merger shows Piramal's entrepreneurial approach: R Thyagarajan

+More than 90 per cent of Kinara’s portfolio is in urban and semi-urban regions.
+It provides loans in the range of Rs 1-20 lakh to the MSME sector.
 Kinara Capital has pioneered lending practices by innovating a financially inclusive solution to provide loans to entrepreneurs of micro-small-medium enterprises (MSMEs) without the need for property collateral.
 Founder and CEO, Hardika Shah, spent years as a management consultant globally and was motivated to help hardworking entrepreneurs who were systematically ignored by traditional lenders.
 She has created proprietary data driven risk assessment methodologies and incorporated smart solutions such as paperless loan processing and psychometric testing.
 Shah was named an Ashoka Fellow for her innovative approaches in addressing the ‘missing middle’ Rs one lakh crore debt gap between microfinance and commercial capital.
 She also earned the Wall Street Journal’s Financial Inclusion Live Audience Award in 2017.